 between a proctologist and a ux designer

-In conclusion, this algorithm prototype has been constructed and designed with a lot of direct conversations between, not only a surgeon and a designer, but also handful of people with medical history, wether it is specifically in the proctology field or general history as well.
+In conclusion, this algorithm prototype has been constructed and designed with a lot of direct conversations between, not only a surgeon and a designer, but also a handful of people with medical history, whether it is specifically in the proctology field or general history as well.

 All the feedback received during the design/planning process have made a huge impact on making this platform as accessible and fun as possible.